-- 4.1.2 Changes to population, household, and employment forecasts can only occur as an update to the Region of Peel Official Plan, through an amendment to this Plan. - 4.1.3 Limited growth will be permitted outside of the Urban System.
-Limited infill development in rural settlements may be permitted, in accordance with the policies of Part E. Development in the Palgrave Estate Residential Community may be permitted in accordance with the policies of the Palgrave Estate Residential Community Secondary Plan, refer to Section 1.2.
+- 4.1.2 Changes to population, household, and employment forecasts can only occur as an update initiated by the Region of Peel, through an amendment to this Plan. - 4.1.3 Limited growth will be permitted outside of the Urban System.
+Limited infill development in Villages and Hamlets may be permitted, in accordance with the policies of Part E. Development in the Palgrave Estate Residential Community may be permitted in accordance with the policies of the Palgrave Estate Residential Community Secondary Plan. - 4.1.4 Population and employment growth will be - a) Focused in:

-- 4.1.4 Population and employment growth will be: - a) Focused in: - the Urban System; - ii) delineated built-up areas as shown on Schedule B2, Growth Management; - iii) strategic growth areas, including major transit station areas and locations with existing or planned transit, with a priority on higher order transit; and, - iv) areas with existing or planned public service facilities. - b) Limited in areas that are: - i) within the Rural System; - ii) not serviced by existing or planned municipal water and wastewater systems; and, - iii) within the Greenbelt Plan, Niagara Escarpment Plan or Oak Ridges Moraine Conservation Plan Areas. - 4.1.5 Strategic growth areas are identified as major transit station areas on Schedule C1, Town-wide Transportation Network, and as an Urban Centre (Caledon GO primary major transit station area) and Neighbourhood Centre (Mayfield West planned major transit station area) on Schedule B1, Town Structure.
-Density targets for the primary major transit station area are identified in Part F, density target for the planned major transit station area will be established through an amendment to this Plan. - 4.1.6 Employment areas will be planned to achieve a Town-wide minimum density of 26 jobs per hectare.
+- i) The Urban System; - ii) Delineated built-up areas as shown on Schedule B2; - iii) Strategic growth areas; - iv) Locations with existing or planned transit, with a priority on higher order transit; and - v) Areas with existing or planned public service facilities. - b) Limited in areas that are: - i) Within the Rural System; - ii) Not serviced by existing or planned municipal water and wastewater systems; and, - iii) Within the Greenbelt, Niagara Escarpment or Oak Ridges Moraine Plan Areas. - 4.1.5 Strategic growth areas are identified as Urban Centres on Schedule B1, Town Structure, and Schedule B2, Growth Management, of this Plan.
+Density targets for these areas will be established through an amendment to this Plan. - 4.1.6 Employment Areas will be planned to achieve a minimum density of 26 jobs per hectare.